Abyss Token Reaches Market Capitalization of $3.45 Million (ABYSS)

-Abyss Token (CURRENCY:ABYSS) traded 1.2% lower against the US dollar during the 24 hour period ending at 21:00 PM E.T. on March 16th.
-Abyss Token has a total market cap of $3.45 million and approximately $144,653.00 worth of Abyss Token was traded on exchanges in the last day.
-Over the last seven days, Abyss Token has traded 14.5% lower against the US dollar.
-One Abyss Token coin can now be purchased for about $0.0151 or 0.00000144 BTC on popular cryptocurrency exchanges.
+Abyss Token (CURRENCY:ABYSS) traded 1.2% lower against the U.S. dollar during the 24 hour period ending at 18:00 PM E.T. on March 17th.
+Abyss Token has a total market cap of $3.45 million and $144,653.00 worth of Abyss Token was traded on exchanges in the last day.
+One Abyss Token coin can now be purchased for $0.0151 or 0.00000144 BTC on popular exchanges.
+During the last week, Abyss Token has traded 14.5% lower against the U.S. dollar.

 About Abyss Token